We'll show you 3 different methods to try

 On the Installation Options screen, select the check boxes for the Program Shortcuts you want to install and click Next.

-If you selected to install a Desktop Shortcut, it is added to the desktop.
+When the setup is completed, click Close.
 Double-click the shortcut to start the program.
 You can also start it from the Start menu.

 The main Visual Subst window displays.
 Select a desired drive letter from the drop-down list.